GRN has been working in South Sudan since 1999.

 Along with the renovation of The Nugent School, GRN has assisted countless persecuted Christians.
 Whether it was on the front lines (during the war), deep in the land mine infested bush of Equatoria or in the Nuba mountains, GRN has been privileged to aid our persecuted brothers and sisters of South Sudan.

-GRN has also had the privilege of helping thousands of people affected by The Lord’s Resistance Army (LRA), led by African warlord, Joseph Kony.
+GRN has also had the privilege of helping thousands of people affected by The Lord’s Resistance Army (LRA), led by an African warlord, Joseph Kony.
 The LRA has brutally beaten, raped, displaced, abducted and killed tens of thousands of people.
 GRN is helping to bring healing to thousands of victims by sharing God’s love and through practical projects of support.
 These projects include water wells, the distribution of refugee kits, seeds, food, clothes, medicines, mosquito nets and tools.
 Along with many others, we aided 460 families to resettle in Rujango, South Sudan.
 These families were forced out of their village after an LRA attack.

 Please pray for GRN as we continue serving in South Sudan.
 You can stay up to date with our projects in South Sudan by visiting our blog.